ternandsparrow/wild-orchid-watch-pwa/README.md

   1. clone repo
   1. install deps: `yarn`
+  1. create a `.env.development.local` file and put a Google Maps API key in there, look at `.env` for the variable name (TODO expand these instructions)
   1. run the dev server: `yarn serve`
   1. open the app URL (probably `http://localhost:8080`) in your browser
   1. this is a PWA (web page that feels like a native app) so it's best to enable the [Mobile Device Viewport Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/#device) as a Pixel 2 or iPhone 8.